DSorlov/eid-provider/clients/bankid/readme.md

 ### Extension Methods

 The `doRequest` and `initRequest` accepts additional parameter `endUserIP` which can be set to the end user ip / remote requester ip.
 If not supplied it will be replaced by '127.0.0.1' as in earlier versions.
+Also accept `allowFingerprint` as boolean to specify if fingerprint auth is allowed in the app or not, if not specified default value from config will be used.